-Management has been actively engaged in remediating the above-described material weakness since March of 2021.
-During the second quarter of 2021, we continued to evaluate and improve our controls over the estimation of fair value in connection with stock-based compensation and the re-measurement of liabilities in connection with warrants to purchase our preferred and common stock.
-We have also expanded the headcount of our internal team managing financial reporting and begun an evaluation of the tools and external service providers we utilize in connection with the estimation of fair value.
+Management has been actively engaged in remediating the above-described material weakness since March 2021.
+During the third quarter of 2021, we continued to evaluate and improve our controls over the estimation of fair value in connection with stock-based compensation and the re-measurement of liabilities in connection with warrants to purchase our preferred and common stock.
+This included hiring additional dedicated and experienced technical resources to strengthen our corporate oversight over financial reporting and controls associated with complex accounting matters.
+We have also begun an evaluation of the tools and external service providers we utilize in connection with the estimation of fair value.
 In addition, following the IPO, we utilize the market price of our publicly-traded common stock in our calculation of fair value in connection with stock-based compensation expenses.